 Awards

-2024 - Gilchrist-Fisher Landscape Awards Shortlist, Rebecca Hossack Gallery, London.
+2024 - Gilchrist-Fisher Landscape Awards Nominee, Rebecca Hossack Gallery, London.

 2023 - ‘What’s the Frequency, Kenneth?’
 Prize, Small File Photo Festival, Photographers’ Gallery, London.